- How much can you save by switching car insurance companies?

 Let your insurer know you are shopping

-Not all insurers are willing to do this and some may simply wish you the best.
-If you decide to move your insurance, in most cases it is best to move all of it if you can in order to take advantage of bundling discounts which can be significant.
+Not all car insurance companies are willing to do this and some may simply wish you the best.
+If you decide to move your insurance, in most cases, it’s best to move other policy types like homeowners insurance, too.
+That way, you can take advantage of bundling discounts, which can be significant.

 Consider how discounts compare among insurers

-You might be gaining discounts with a new insurer and losing ones you had with your old company.
+You may gain discounts with a new insurer, but you may also lose ones with your old company.

 “Consumers should keep in mind that they may lose such perks as accident forgiveness or vanishing deductible when they switch insurers, but in return may obtain lower rates and other perks,” Gusner says.

 While your new company may offer accident forgiveness and vanishing deductible, you might have to be a customer for several years to be eligible.

 But the savings you see from switching insurers “could possibly more than cover any surcharge you may receive if you are in an accident without having accident forgiveness,” she says.